franBec/pollitoDev/content/en/blog/2024-10-15-pollitos-opinion-on-spring-boot-development-7.md

 ## 1. What to test

-When it comes to [unit testing](https://en.wikipedia.org/wiki/Unit_testing), this is my recomendation:
+When it comes to [unit testing](https://en.wikipedia.org/wiki/Unit_testing), this is my recommendation:

 - Do unit test on:
   - The controller package.